timescale/docs/timescaledb/tutorials/nfl-fantasy-league.md

 ## Analyze NFL data

-Now that you have all the data ingested, let's go over some ideas on how you can analyze the data to help you perfect your fantasy drafting strategy and win your fantasy season.
+Now that you have all the data ingested, here are some ideas for analyzing the data to help you perfect your fantasy drafting strategy and win your fantasy season.

 To analyze the dataset you need to install two libraries, if you haven't already: Pandas and Matplotlib.